 - Dip your hands in water when working with sticky rice to easier manage.

-- Place bamboo mat in a gallon sized zip-loc bag for easier clean up!
+- Place bamboo mat in a gallon-sized freezer bag for easier clean-up!

 - Out of Rice Vinegar?
 No Problem Apple Cider Vinegar works as a great substitute!